tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

 connection MUST be torn down with the "bad_certificate" alert.

-If the format of the Certificate message is altered using the server_certificate_type extension [RFC7250], the resulting altered message is compressed instead.
+If the format of the Certificate message is altered using the server_certificate_type or client_certificate_type extensions [RFC7250], the resulting altered message is compressed instead.

 # Security Considerations